srinath523/APPLICATION-ON-PAGE-RANKING/README.md

 Hoogle is a Haskell API search engine, which allows you to search many standard Haskell libraries by either function name, or by approximate type signature.
-To experiment, visit the online version at http://haskell.org/hoogle.

 ## Hoogle Use